prathyand/Colonic_Crypt_Segmentation/readme.md

 based on the test DICE score 'UNET' gives the best results on test DICE score, but mask prediction of UNET gives some unsatisfactory results.

-## Mask Prediction output comparision
+## Mask Prediction output comparison

 Even though UNET appears to be the best model based on the test dice score, it faces issues with correctly identifying the (absence of) crypts in the region where target mask doesn't have '1' class.